Skip to content

 1. Pass constraints — Children with metadata.constraints must match the artefact’s context.

-2. Have valid refs — Children with ref must point to an existing document.
-Missing refs emit a warning and don’t count as slots.
+2. Have valid refs — Children with ref must point to an existing document (or be marked optional: true).
+Missing required refs trigger the missing-required-reference error.
+Optional refs that are missing don’t count as slots.

 3. Are renderable — Children must have either a ref or inline spec.